 Lesson 6 – The best plants to use for foliage

-With these six lessons learnt, there is absolutely no reason your flower arrangements won’t look completely professional.
+With these six lessons learned, there is absolutely no reason your flower arrangements won’t look completely professional.

-Remember to water your plants daily to maximise their life span and keep on top of the amount of flower food you’re giving them.
+Remember to water your plants daily to maximize their lifespan and keep on top of the amount of flower food you’re giving them.
 Good luck!

 Serenata Flowers offers a five-star flower delivery service in the UK – take a look at our recent special offers and take advantage of our discount codes to get fresh blooms at unbeatable prices.
 Free delivery in the UK from Monday to Sunday.